andrewleverette/rust_warp_api/README.md

 }
 ```

-##### Show Customer
+##### Get Customer

-The `show_customer` handler will take a guid and a data store reference as a parameter returns a JSON object of the customer if it is found else it returns a default customer.
+The `get_customer` handler will take a guid and a data store reference as a parameter returns a JSON object of the customer if it is found else it returns a default customer.

 Before we write this implementation, we need to add one macro to the `Customer` struct.
 Update the `Customer` struct in `models.rs` to the following: